gagvirus/an-archer-game/ROADMAP.md

 ### Bugs & Improvements

-- Ability to allocate stat points in bulk
-    - Display a Green "Plus" icon near each stat on StatsScene
-    - Holding "Shift" will change the Green "Plus" to Green "PlusPlus"
-    - Holding "Shift" will enter "Bulk" mode
-    - Holding "Shift" will allocate 10 stat points
 - Ability to select stats with keyboard (e.g. 1,2,3,4)
 - bug - damage is not applied immediately after allocating stat - it's active after allocating and then leveling up
 - rename levels to stages